Robin Altwarg

 About me

-I am a professionally qualified and BACP accredited counsellor and psychotherapist with 23 years experience.
-I provide counselling/psychotherapy for individual adults, on a short-term and long-term basis in an oasis of calm away from the hustle and bustle of modern life.
+I am a professionally qualified and accredited psychotherapist with 24 years of experience.
+I provide psychotherapy for individual adults in an oasis of calm away from the hustle and bustle of modern life.

-I provide a choice of therapy sessions in-person or via secure video software.
+I provide a choice of therapy sessions in-person or online via Zoom.

-Sessions take place in a caring and professional environment, which is sufficiently challenging to effect change.
-Working together we can help you gain better understanding of yourself, to overcome obstacles in your life, and reach your goals.
+Sessions take place in a caring and professional environment that is sufficiently challenging to effect change.
+Working together, we can help you gain a better understanding of yourself, overcome obstacles in your life, and reach your goals.

 My expertise

-You can see my availability and book an appointment at: https://clientportal.powerdiary.com/clientportal/freshinsight
+You can see my availability and book an appointment at https://clientportal.zandahealth.com/clientportal/freshinsight

 Training, qualifications & experience